theblacktechie/WNBA-2026-Draft/README.md

 - SVG basketball court drawn from scratch
 - Inter font via Google Fonts
 - School hex codes sourced from official athletics departments
-- Staff data verified from program athletics sites, April 2026
+- Staff data verified from program athletics sites and documented sources, April 2026.
+Each assignment reflects the most specific documented coaching relationship available — Key Staff entries require a named individual with a documented direct relationship to that specific player; Developer entries are used when the head coach is the most accurately attributed developer and no specific assistant is documented for that player's position group.
 - All 45 picks confirmed from official WNBA draft results, April 13, 2026

 ---